The official 2021 - 2022 FAFSA application is is available now, and can be used for fall 2021, spring 2022 and summer 2022.

 Federal and state college funds are awarded on first come, first served basis.
-The early bird who submits a completed FAFSA application when available (October 1 starting in 2016 for 2017-18 school year, and January 1 in prior years) will get the best college financial aid package - more grant money (grants do not need to be repaid) and better student loans.
+The early bird who submits a completed FAFSA application when available (October 1 in 2021 for 2022-23 school year, will get the best college financial aid package - more grant money (grants do not need to be repaid) and better student loans.
 If you file your FAFSA federal student loan application later, the grants for college students may be gone, and you may only be eligible for whichever student loan programs still have money.
 And if you submit your FAFSA too late, all the federal and state grants and loans may be gone, so you may need to take more expensive private student loans to finance your college education.
 For a list of FAFSA deadlines by state for state grants, see FAFSA Deadlines.

 The FAFSA and the CSS Profile are the two most common applications you will use for college loan forms.